martinfrances107/rust_d3_geo/README.md

 <td>
 <strong>examples/projections</strong> <br/><br/>

-All availble projections are rendered to a HTML CANVAS element
+All available projections are rendered to a HTML CANVAS element

 As a confidence building exercise, this demo shows a side by side comparison of the all the projections rendered by in both  <strong>javascript</strong> and <strong>rust</strong>.